Clifford Durr: Representing dissenters

-Durr resigned from the FCC in 1948 after dissenting from its adoption of a loyalty oath demanded by the Truman administration.
-The same year, he supported former Vice President Henry A. Wallace for President.
+Durr resigned from the FCC in 1948 after he dissented from its adoption of a loyalty oath demanded by the Truman administration.
+In the elections that year, he supported former Vice President Henry A. Wallace, the candidate of the the Progressive Party, for president.
 Although Durr did not know it, the FBI had already put him under surveillance in 1942 because he had defended a colleague accused of left-wing political associations.
-His wife's vigorous support for racial equality and voting rights for blacks and their friendship with Jessica Mitford, a member of the Communist Party, made both of them even more suspect.
+His wife's vigorous support for racial equality and voting rights for blacks and their friendship with Jessica Mitford, a member of the American Communist Party, made both of them even more suspect.
 The FBI stepped up its interest in Durr in 1949, when he joined the National Lawyers Guild.
 He subsequently became the President of the Guild.

-Durr opened a law practice in Washington, D.C. after leaving the FCC.
+Durr opened a law practice in Washington, DC, after he left the FCC.
 He was one of the few lawyers willing to represent federal employees who had lost their jobs as a result of the loyalty oath program; he took many of their cases without charging them a fee.
-Durr did not apply any litmus test of his own, choosing to represent both those who had been members of or closely aligned with the Communist Party and those falsely accused of membership.
-Durr subsequently represented Frank Oppenheimer, brother of "father of the atomic bomb" Robert Oppenheimer, and several other scientists investigated for disloyalty by HUAC.
+Durr did not apply any litmus test of his own and chose to represent both those who had been members of or closely aligned with the Communist Party and those falsely accused of membership.
+Durr subsequently represented Frank Oppenheimer, the brother of the "father of the atomic bomb," Robert Oppenheimer, as well as several other scientists investigated for disloyalty by the House Un-American Activities Committee.

 Durr and his wife moved to Colorado to work for the National Farmers Union when it became evident that he could not make a living defending those accused of disloyalty.
-However his wife's political activities, as a member of the Southern Conference for Human Welfare and the National Committee for the Abolition of the Poll Tax, her past membership in the Progressive Party and his own political activities caused him to lose that position as well.
+However, his wife's political activities, as a member of the Southern Conference for Human Welfare and the National Committee for the Abolition of the Poll Tax, her past membership in the Progressive Party, and his own political activities caused him to lose that position as well.